All you need to know about Taylor Swift’s The Tortured Poets Department album

 The British-Albanian singer-songwriter’s third release comes four years after she dropped her second album, Future Nostalgia, right at the start of the Covid-19 pandemic in March 2020.

-Thanks to two catchy lead singles, Houdini and Training Season, anticipation is already at a fever pitch for this new record.
+Thanks to two catchy lead singles, Houdini and Training Season, anticipation is already at a fever pitch for this record.

-The 28-year-old has described Radical Optimism as taking inspiration from the idea of “going through chaos gracefully and feeling like you can weather any storm”.
+The 28-year-old has described Radical Optimism as inspired by the idea of “going through chaos gracefully and feeling like you can weather any storm”.

 Sia – Reasonable Woman (May 3)